Table of Content

 • Are you going to assign an account manager to the new hire?

-• Are you going to use a recruitment software to streamline your hiring process?
+• Are you going to use recruitment software to streamline your hiring process, including using text messaging in the hiring process for better candidate engagement and faster communication?

 • Who’s going to train the new hire?